-In this Guideposts Classic from 1979, a woman expresses gratitude for what she doesn't have.
+In this Guideposts Classic from 1979, a woman gives thanks for what she doesn't have.

 What am I thankful for this Thanksgiving?
 I am thankful that I do not have a clothes dryer.